BenjaHolmes/Ecommerce-BackEnd/README.md

  In the next project, this backend will be used with a front end to create a full-stack ecommerce site, so i will have more opportunities to add to my database and to add more features to the backend.
 As the front end is still to be developed, i have used EJS pages here to let the user register/login.

-### Live Demonstration of the Site

-A Live Demonstration of the Site can be found at

 ### Languages and Libraries Used

 * Node.js